Azure/iotedge/doc/troubleshoot-checks.md

 This check validates that a container engine is installed and running, and is accessible at the endpoint specified in the `moby_runtime.uri` field.

+## host OS is supported

+If the device is running Windows and set to use Windows containers, this check validates that the Windows version is supported.

+While the Windows installer script prevents installing on an unsupported OS version, it is possible to install on a supported OS version that then gets updated to a newer version that isn't supported.

 ## config.yaml has correct hostname

-This check validates that the value of the `hostname` field in the `config.yaml` is the same as the device's actual hostname.
+This check validates that the value of the `hostname` field in the `config.yaml` is the same as the device's actual hostname, or that it's a fully-qualified domain name with the device hostname as the first component.

+It also validates that the value complies with RFC 1035, since some modules and downstream devices have difficulty connecting to a domain name that doesn't comply with that RFC.

 ## config.yaml has correct URIs for daemon mgmt endpoint